CLAS Core Policies

 See also Credit by examination.

-Students cannot choose the Pass/Non-pass (P/N) option for courses they are taking to satisfy GE CLAS Core requirements.
+Students cannot choose the Pass/Non-pass (P/N) option for any courses that they are taking to satisfy GE CLAS Core requirements.
 (A student can choose the P/N grading option for a Core course if taking it as an elective; the credit earned will not be applied to the Core requirements.)

 Students may take a General Education-approved course and may use that course to satisfy both a General Education requirement and a requirement of their major, minor, or certificate program.
 However, students may not use a single course to satisfy more than one GEP requirement.